maxhbr/LDBcollector/md/CECILL-1.1.md

 Comments on (easy) usability
 ----------------------------

--   Per SPDX.org, there is only an English version for 1.1, which includes some wording changes from v1.0 (source:
+-   “Per SPDX.org, there is only an English version for 1.1, which includes some wording changes from v1.0 ” (source:
     [Scancode](https://github.com/nexB/scancode-toolkit/blob/develop/src/licensedcode/data/licenses/cecill-1.1.yml "Scancode"))

 URLs